dennisray314/essenzial/Sito_web/wp-content/plugins/pw-bulk-edit/readme.txt

 6. PW WooCommerce Bulk Edit is so easy to use!

 == Changelog ==

+= 2.49 =
+* Added translation support using Loco Translate, Poedit, etc.

+= 2.48 =
+* Added new config option PWBE_SAVE_BATCH_SIZE to help prevent HTTP 504 Timeout errors with slow servers.

+= 2.47 =
+* Updated plugin to be able to handle malformed prices when doing bulk operations.

+= 2.46 =
+* Variations titles now show the formatted name.

 = 2.45 =
 * Fixed possible issue sorting on variation attribute.